hate-alert/BanglaAbuseMeme/Codes/README.md

 ~~~

-# To Extract the Meme text use Easy OCR
+# To Extract the Meme text, use Easy OCR
  --> https://pypi.org/project/easyocr/